agentivan2000/GandCdata/README.md

-Getting and Cleaning Data Project
+---Getting and Cleaning Data Project

 The script starts by sourcing a file that contains the custom functions that were writen for this program